 -

-Local manufacturing — reliable quality and fast availability, directly from Canada.
+Local manufacturing — reliable quality and fast availability, directly in Canada.

 Annealing process

-HTPLA printed parts can be heat-treated to unleash their full potential.
+HTPLA printed parts can be heat treated to reveal their full potential.
 Annealing increases crystallinity, improving heat resistance and dimensional stability.

 Ideal for

-- Print with moderate retraction and slow cooling for better layer adhesion.
+Print with moderate retraction and low cooling for better layer adhesion.

-Summary: when your project demands more than standard PLA, choose our Canadian HTPLA.
-It combines the printing simplicity of PLA with the robustness and thermal resistance of an engineering material, offering durable and reliable parts and tooling for real and demanding applications.
+Summary: when your project requires more than standard PLA, choose our Canadian HTPLA.
+It combines the ease of printing of PLA with the toughness and heat resistance of an engineering material, delivering durable and reliable parts and tooling for demanding real-world applications.